GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/CloudSQL/README.md

 EOF
 ```

-Verify the relevant resources are created succesfully by running:
+Verify the relevant resources are created successfully by running:

 ```
 ./get_cloudsql.sh ${NAMESPACE}